Wedding of Prince Gustaf Adolf and Princess Margaret

 The wedding of Prince Gustaf Adolf of Sweden, Duke of Scania, and Princess Margaret of Connaught was held on Thursday, 15 June 1905, at St George's Chapel, Windsor Castle.

 The groom was the eldest son of the Crown Prince and Crown Princess of Sweden (later King Gustaf V and Queen Victoria) while the bride was the elder daughter of the Duke and Duchess of Connaught and Strathearn and the niece of King Edward VII.
 The couple had met in Egypt earlier that year.

 The ceremony was a traditional Church of England wedding service.
 Philip Eliot, Dean of Windsor, presided at the service and Randall Davidson, Archbishop of Canterbury, conducted the marriage.
 Guests included members of the British and Swedish royal families, foreign royal families, and dignitaries from both countries.

-The couple remained married until Margaret, by then using the Swedish form of her name Margareta, died in 1920 during her sixth pregnancy.
+The couple remained married until Margaret died in 1920 during her sixth pregnancy.
 Gustaf Adolf remarried her first cousin once removed Lady Louise Mountbatten in 1923 and acceded to the Swedish throne as Gustaf VI Adolf in 1950.
 Their descendants today form the Swedish, Danish and Greek royal families.